scivision/pyPIM/README.md

 # PIM Model App

-This is an unofficial repository of a Python wrapper to the [PIM model] (http://www.cpi.com/products/pim.html).
+This is an unofficial repository of a Python wrapper to the [PIM model](http://www.cpi.com/products/pim.html).

 ### Installing